sit/wrkb/kb/champions/fiora.md

   - 100.0
   - 100.0
   - 100.0
+  description: 'Passive : Reduces the time needed to reveal Vitals by 0.25 / 0.5 /
-  description: Reveals all 4 Vitals on an enemy champion for 8 seconds and grants
-    Duelist's Dance 's Movement Speed while near them.
-Striking all 4 Vitals in 8 seconds -or if the target dies after at least one hit- heals Fiora and nearby allies for 80 / 110 / 140 ( +60% bonus AD ) each second.
-The heal persists for 2 to 5 seconds scaling with the number of Vitals hit.
-Striking all 4 Vitals deals 14% max health true damage .
+    0.75 seconds.
+Active : Revels all 4 Vitals on an enemy champion for 8 seconds and gains Duelist''s Dance''s Movement Speed bonus while near them.
+If Fiora strikes all 4 Vitals within 8 seconds, or if the target dies after she has hit at least one, restores 80 / 110 / 140 ( +60% bonus AD ) Health per second to herself and nearby allied champions for 2-5 seconds, scaling with the number of Vitals hit.
+    Striking all 4 Vitals of a champion deals 16% of their max Health as true damage .'
   name: Grand Challenge
   slot: '4'
 base_stats: